 Unlike the naturally skinny, those who struggle to achieve certain characteristics, such as the thigh gap, will find it easier to build muscle.
-Another couple of features of mine is my rather small chest and flat bum.
+Another couple of features of mine is my rather small chest and less full bum.
 Even though this is the complete opposite of beauty standards, I have no reason to want to increase my muscle mass to an extent that would not suit my small frame.
-However, I have never seen on the internet a post saying that it’s good to have a ‘small chest and flat bum’ in the same ways thigh gaps are criticised.
+However, I have never seen on the internet a post saying that it’s good to have a ‘small chest and bum’ in the same ways thigh gaps are criticised.

 If you need to lose, or gain weight for health reasons, do it.
 I promote the confidence for all.
 Don’t undermine nature, this is not a game of poker, this is your life.
 We must all promote the fact that it is ok to have any type of body, we must promote positivity in the bone structure, muscle structure and natural (fe)male happenings.
 But most of all, we must promote the contentment for men and women with their natural bodies.
 Don’t change what has been given.
 Determine what you are to do with your hand, to make your life positive – after all, the body is just a house to your soul; does your house determine your worth?